-VCTs are essentially high risk investments as they often provide funding to companies that are starting out, and which may only have limited access to alternative sources of funding.
-VCTs will generally invest in a limited number of these companies, so there is also the risk of a portfolio concentrated on a small number of investments.
+VCTs are essentially high-risk investments as they often provide funding to companies that are starting out, and may have limited access to alternative sources of funding.
+VCTs will generally invest in a limited number of these companies, so there’s also the risk of a portfolio concentrated on a small number of investments.

-VCTs tend to specialise in specific sectors, or industries.
-This could be as specific as, for example, funding nursery schools or green energy projects, so the risk of investment may be increased by events that impact the particular sector focused on, alongside general market events.
+They tend to specialise in specific sectors or industries for example, funding nursery schools or green energy projects.
+This means the investment risk might be increased by events that impact the particular sector, as well as general market events.

-However, VCTs play an important role in the economy and so they offer significant tax advantages.
-When VCTs are purchased at launch, or during subsequent share class issues, investors receive up to 30% tax relief on their VCT subscriptions of up to a maximum of £200,000, subject to holding the investments for a minimum of five years.
-Any dividends paid by the VCT are also not subject to income tax.
-Any capital gains are also free of capital gains tax (CGT).
+VCTs play an important role in the economy and so they offer significant tax advantages.
+When they’re purchased at launch, or during subsequent share class issues, investors receive up to 30% tax relief on their VCT subscriptions, up to a maximum of £200,000 and subject to holding the investments for at least five years.
+Any dividends paid by the VCT are also not subject to income tax and capital gains are free of Capital Gains Tax (CGT).